Sagan-Ro/nocs_cata_mod/README.md

 * **Survivor's 7.62x39 LMG**: A (mostly) homemade LMG built from a full auto receiver.
 While still lower quality over pre-cataclysm LMGs, its superior to many other homemade weapons.
 Takes the 7.62x39 cartridge via its magazine.
 * **Survivor's .223 LMG**: A (mostly) homemade LMG built from a full auto receiver.
 While still lower quality over pre-cataclysm LMGs, its superior to many other homemade weapons.
 Takes the .223 cartridge via its magazine.
 * **Survivor's Fighting Bow**: A powerful bow that requires a strong archer to use.
 This bow has been designed carefully for accuracy, power and ease of use.
 The tips of the bow have makeshift blades to make this bow an efficient melee weapon when things get close and personal.
 Because of the blades, this bow cannot be worn and the only valid mods are sights.
 * **Survivor's Flintlock Sniper**: The homemade rifle of a true marksman.
-A long barrelled rifled rifle that shots paper cartridges.
+A long barreled rifled rifle that shots paper cartridges.
 Using a straight pull open bolt receiver system makes reloading fairly quick.
 It uses a lighter's sparker to shoot it's ammunition.
 Very accurate and damaging but with high recoil, it is meant to shoot targets from afar in rapid succession.
 * **monomolecular sword**: A foot-long sword made from high-tech alloy and edged with bonded nanocrystals.
 A welded metal handle and handguard allow you to hold it without slicing your hand open.
 * **bionic claw knuckles**: Short and sharp claws made from a high-tech metal welded to metal knuckles.
 Lightweight and fast, wielding them feels as if you were bare-handed.
 * **biological sword**: A foot-long sword made from metal enclosed flesh and bone.
 Its blade consist of razor sharp saw-like protrusions.
 Its bone handle fits well in hand due to shape of its handguard.
 Holding it makes you feel powerful... the sensation grows stronger with time.